-This option opens the Video Wizard 3201.
+This option opens the Video Wizard 337.
 Here you can burn your project onto a Blu-ray or DVD.
 You must have already converted the project into a video.
 This process may take some time to complete.
 Then the burned Blu-ray or DVD can be played back with a BR or DVD player.

-10.2 Adjust templates settings

-You can enter your own caption for each image, and text-only panels are also possible.
+10.2 Adjust templates settings You can enter your own caption for each image, and text-only panels are also possible.
 For all this there are ready-made styles in the Smart templates, so the texts are not just inserted, but adapt to the style of the template.
 It may be that some people don't like the chosen fonts or would like some variety.
 All font styles can be customized, so you can override the template defaults with your own text settings.

 After inserting the Smart template, select it by clicking on it in the Timeline.
 Now in the Properties you will see some options that may vary slightly from template to template.
 Settings that are to be overwritten are checked here

-10.3 Use multiple templates

-The Smart template has various sections.
-In the contents area you will find the images you have inserted.
-If you wish to add more objects, drag them into the contents area.
-Please ensure that in front of, in between and after the inserted objects, there are no gaps.
-This could lead to a faulty playback.
+10.3 Use multiple templates The Smart template has different areas.
+These are usually Intro, Content and Outro.
+Your inserted images are located in the Content area.
+If you would like to insert further objects, drag them into the Content area.
+Please make sure that there are no gaps before, between or after the inserted objects.
+This could lead to errors.

-Layout of the Smart template

-Using the beginning or end or another template
+These are the areas of a smart template Start or end or use another template